therapy for trauma

 get started today

-Schedule a free 30 minute video consultation to learn about therapy services and see if we might be a good fit to work together.
+I see clients in person in San Francisco and online throughout California, including the Bay Area, Los Angeles, San Diego, and Sacramento.
+Schedule a free 20-minute video consultation to learn about therapy services and see if we might be a good fit to work together.